kgrzybek/modular-monolith-with-ddd/README.md

 | Migration to .NET Core 3.0 | Low   |    |    |
 | More advanced Payments module | Low   |    |    |

-NOTE: Please don't hesitate to suggest something else or change to existing code.
+NOTE: Please don't hesitate to suggest something else or a change to the existing code.
 All proposals will be considered.

 ## 8. Author